 A lab is the infrastructure that encompasses a group of resources, such as Virtual Machines (VMs), that lets you better manage those resources by specifying limits and quotas.

-An Azure VM is one of several types of on-demand, scalable computing resources that Azure offers.
-Azure VMs give you the flexibility of virtualization without having to buy and maintain the physical hardware that runs it, although you still need to maintain the VM by performing certain tasks, such as configuring, patching, and installing the software that runs on it.
+An Azure VM is one type of on-demand, scalable computing resource that Azure offers.
+Azure VMs give you the flexibility of virtualization without having to buy and maintain the physical hardware that runs it.

-Overview of Windows virtual machines in Azure gives you information about what you should consider before you create a VM, how you create it, and how you manage it.
+Overview of Windows virtual machines in Azure gives you information to consider before you create a VM, how you create it, and how you manage it.

-An Azure Claimable VM is a virtual machine that is available for use by any lab user with permissions.
-A lab admin can prepare VMs with specific base images and artifacts and save them to a shared pool.
-A lab user can then claim a working VM from the pool when they need one with that specific configuration.
+An Azure Claimable VM is a virtual machine available to any lab user with permissions.
+Lab admins can prepare VMs with specific base images and artifacts and then save them to a shared pool.
+Lab users can claim a VM from the pool when they need one with that specific configuration.

 In DevTest Labs, an environment refers to a collection of Azure resources in a lab.
-This blog post discusses how to create multi-VM environments from your Azure Resource Manager templates.
+Create an environment discusses how to create multi-VM environments from your Azure Resource Manager templates.

-Base images are VM images with all the tools and settings preinstalled and configured to quickly create a VM.
-You can provision a VM by picking an existing base and adding an artifact to install your test agent.
-You can then save the provisioned VM as a base so that the base can be used without having to reinstall the test agent for each provisioning of the VM.
+Base images are VM images with all the tools and settings preinstalled and configured.
+You can create a VM by picking an existing base and adding an artifact to install your test agent.
+The use of base images reduces VM creation time.

 Artifacts are used to deploy and configure your application after a VM is provisioned.
 Artifacts can be: